heppu/go-review/README.md

 Behavior can be controlled with following flags:

  - `-version`: print versions details and exit
- - `-dry`: parse env vars and input but do not publish review
+ - `-dry-run`: parse env vars and input but do not publish review
  - `-show`: print lines while parsing

 ## Examples